Linear-Quadratic Mean-Field Reinforcement Learning: Convergence of Policy Gradient Methods: Numerical Results

-Figure~\ref{fig:influence-hetero-radius} illustrates the influence of the heterogeneity of the agents.
-For fixed $N=100$, as the radius $\tilde h$ of the variation term vanishes (i.e., $1 / \tilde h$ increases) and the system becomes more homogeneous, the difference between the $N-$agent social cost computed with $\Phi^{*,N}$ and $\Phi^{*,N}_{MKV}$ decreases.
-In this figure, the curve is the averaged over $5$ random realizations and the shaded region corresponds to the mean $\pm$ the standard deviation.
+Figure~\eqref{fig:influence-hetero-radius} illustrates the influence of the heterogeneity of the agents.
+For fixed $N=100$, as the degree of heterogeneity $\tilde h$ vanishes, the difference in social costs evaluated with $\Phi^{*,N}$ and $\Phi^{*,N}_{MKV}$ decreases.
+In this figure, the curve is obtained by averaging over $5$ random realizations of the model coefficients $(q^{(n)})_{n=1}^N$, and the shaded region corresponds to the mean $\pm$ one standard deviation.
+We also observe the effect of heterogeneity on the PG convergence algorithm when $\tilde h$ decreases.
+We see clearly a concentration towards the MFC problem in terms of the relative error when $\tilde{h}$ decreases from $0.4$ to $0.1$ in Figure~\eqref{fig:gamma_0.5_hetero_0.4}(b) and~\ref{fig:gamma_0.5_heteo_0.1}(b), and when $\tilde{h}$ decrease from $0.1$ to $=0$ in Figures~\ref{fig:gamma_0.9_heteo_0.1}(d) and~\ref{fig:gamma_0.9_homo}(d).

-\begin{remark} Notice that the average of the states of all the players enters the computation of the control of player $i$, i.e. the $i$-th entry of $U^{*,N}_t$.
-We expect that when the number of players grows without bound, i.e. when $N\to\infty$, this average should converge to the theoretical mean $\bar{x}_t$ of the optimal state in the control of the McKean-Vlasov equation~\eqref{fo:MKV-state}.
-So if we were able to compute $\bar{x}_t$ off-line and replace in \eqref{fo:opt_U} the vector $\overline{X}_t$ of sample averages by the vector of $N$ copies of the McKean-Vlasov true mean $\bar{x}_t$, we would get a control profile

-which is \emph{decentralized} in the sense that the control of the $i$-th player only depends upon the state of player $i$, and which is an approximation of the optimal control since their difference converges to $0$. \end{remark}